freeCodeCamp/freeCodeCamp/guide/english/python/basic-operators/index.md

 <br>`in` and `not in` are membership operators

 <br>`in` returns True if the specified value is found in the sequence.
 Returns False otherwise.
 <br>`not in` returns True if the specified value is not found in the sequence.
 Returns False otherwise.
+Use not only in 'not in' code, otherwise its usage will confuse people reading your code.

 ###### Example Usage